 Hobby Farm Loans

-The majority of lenders do not lend for properties that are over 10 hectares (25 acres) in size.
-So how can you finance the purchase of a larger hobby farm?
+The majority of lenders do not lend for properties that are over 10 hectares (25 acres).
+Are hobby farm loans available for large lifestyle blocks?

 How much can you borrow?

 - Land size up to 10 ha: You can borrow up to 95% of the property value.

 - Land size up to 50 ha: You can borrow up to 95% of the property value.

 - Land size up to 60 ha: You can borrow up to 80% of the property value.

 - Land size up to 100 ha: You can borrow up to 70% – 80% of the property value on a case by case basis.